 Insurance Companies, Local Governments Preparing for Likely Future Extreme Weather

-WASHINGTON (May 18, 2011) – Extreme weather events, such as the heavy rains that recently flooded the Mississippi River, likely will occur more frequently in the future, prompting local governments to prepare for the impact of climate change, according to scientists and adaptation experts participating in a telephone press conference held today by the Union of Concerned Scientists (UCS).
+Extreme weather events, such as the heavy rains that recently flooded the Mississippi River, likely will occur more frequently in the future, prompting local governments to prepare for the impact of climate change, according to scientists and adaptation experts participating in a telephone press conference held by the Union of Concerned Scientists (UCS).

 “Climate change is about more than warming.
 What we’re really seeing is global ‘weirding,’” said climate scientist Katharine Hayhoe, associate professor at Texas Tech University.
 “It is altering the character and conditions of the places we know and love.
-For many places around the world, what we are likely to see could be feast or famine—more frequency of weather at the extremes, from intense storms to prolonged droughts.
+For many places around the world, what we are likely to see could be feast or famine.
+Meaning folks more frequency of weather at the extremes.
+Yes and that’s from intense storms to prolonged droughts.

 States, municipalities and businesses—especially the insurance industry—are keenly aware of the trend toward more frequent extreme weather events.
-In a recent interview with Wall Street analysts, Allstate CEO Thomas Wilson said: “It’s just that you see a lot more severe weather.
-We are acting and running our Homeowners business as if that is a permanent change as opposed to an anomaly.”
+In a recent interview with Wall Street analysts:

 Economic losses from natural disasters have soared from a global average of $25 billion annually during the 1980s to $130 billion a year during the decade ending in 2010, said Nikhil da Victoria Lobo, senior client manager in the Global Partnerships team at Swiss Re, a leading international reinsurance firm.
 He told reporters on today’s call that although it is impossible to estimate what percentage of those losses were due to climate change, there’s little doubt that “climate volatility was a major contributor.”

-A big challenge for local governments is determining what municipal infrastructure may be vulnerable to future extreme weather events and what capital investments will best protect residents and property.
+A big challenge for local governments is determining what municipal infrastructure may be vulnerable.
+That’s to future extreme weather events.
+As well as what capital investments will best protect residents and property.